Answers to the COVID-19 Vaccine Questions

 What are some of the side effects from the vaccine?

 Ages 12 and older are now eligible to receive the Pfizer COVID-19 vaccine in Alabama.
-Currently, Alabama county health departments and MAO (see below) are able to administer the Moderna vaccine, which is only authorized for ages 18 and older.
-Other providers, such as hospitals and some pharmacies, are administering the Pfizer vaccine.
+Both the Pfizer and Moderna vaccines are available at MAO for patients, staff, and family members.
+We are also offering vaccination to the general public at specific events.
 Select providers may also be offering the Johnson and Johnson vaccine, also not yet authorized for children.
 If seeking vaccination for ages 12-17 years, visit vaccines.gov or contact your provider for options.

 *Tylenol is a trademarked product of Johnson & Johnson.
 Medical provider preference of any specific brand named product herein should not be interpreted as an official endorsement of this or any medication by Medical Advocacy and Outreach (MAO) or its affiliates.